Nowpngs/universal-feature-update/README.md

 ## Notes

-- This tool currently does not support cherry-picking from your own repository.
-However, you can use it to cherry-pick features from other GitHub or Gitlab repositories.
 - Make sure to provide accurate and valid paths for the `destination_project_path` and `ssh_key_path` variables to ensure successful deployment.
 - The `feature_name` should match the name of the feature file located in the `feature_xlsx` in the destination project folder.
 - Make sure the excel file and directory folder is the same name as `feature_name`